+To demonstrate \texttt{biMMSBM}'s applicability in studying political interrelations, we apply the model to a network of cosponsorship decisions in the U.S. Congress.
+As coalitions are at the heart of legislative politics \citep{riker:1962}, a model adept at identifying and explaining latent groups is ideal for understanding the politics of legislative support that underlie these cosponsorship decisions.
+More specifically, we study the patterns of legislative cosponsorship during the penultimate instance of a perfectly split Senate in U.S. history --- the 107th Congress.
+We model the bipartite network connecting Senators to legislation (or ``bills'') through the discovery of latent groups, while examining the roles of Senator characteristics (party, ideology, seniority, and gender, bill characteristics (time of introduction, the party, ideology, seniority, and gender of the bill's sponsor; and the bill's substantive topic), and Senator-bill dyadic features (reciprocity and shared legislative committees).

+Contrary to the results of a unipartite network analysis, our modeling strategy uncovers cross-party collaboration among senators in cosponsoring low-stakes legislation, which later facilitates consideration of more contentious bills.
+Junior senators from both parties notably drive this cooperation.
+Additionally, shared committee memberships and bill-specific reciprocity norms in cosponsorship are crucial findings often missed in projected network measures.

-In what follows, we discuss our motivating application --- the politics of cosponsorship in the U.S. --- and explain the risk of aggregation bias when projecting bipartite networks to unipartite networks (Section~\ref{sec:data}).
-We then discuss the details of our modeling approach in Section~\ref{sec:model}, and present the results of our empirical analysis of the cosponsorship networks during the 107th Congress in Section~\ref{sec:empirical}.
-Finally, in Section~\ref{sec:conclude}, we conclude with a discussion about the applicability of our model to other domains.
+In what follows, we discuss this motivating application --- the politics of cosponsorship in the U.S. --- and explain the risk of aggregation bias and artificial inflation of network clustering when projecting bipartite networks to unipartite ones (Section~\ref{sec:data}).
+We then detail our modeling approach in Section~\ref{sec:model}, and present empirical findings from the cosponsorship network during the 107th Congress in Section~\ref{sec:empirical}.
+Finally, in Section~\ref{sec:conclude}, we conclude with implications for other domains and future research.